es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Run your script with

     bazel run uploadExample

+whereby the term "uploadExample" is the name of your defined python binary above.

 If you want to upload multiple bitfiles please consider to the [uploadMultiConfigS15.py](../scripts/uploadMultiConfigS15.py).
 This scripts also uses two parts.